 A Successful Professor

-When Aldermen John E. Leet caught sight of Prof. Patterson of the Xentuky
+When Alderman John E. Leet caught sight of Prof. Patterson of the Xentuky

 university, president of the institution, he at once transformed from an